-- Having due regard to the relevant statutory guidance when carrying out its duties in relation to the education of CLA (Looked after children). - Arranging suitable full-time education for any pupil of compulsory school age excluded permanently, in coordination with the school. - Reviewing and reassessing pupils' needs in consultation with their parents where they have an EHC plan and are excluded permanently, with a view to identifying a new placement. - Arranging for an independent review panel hearing to review the decision of the governing board not to reinstate a permanently excluded pupil where required. - Arranging for the independent review panel hearing to be held via remote access where requested by parents or excluded pupils aged 18 and over. - Arranging the hearing without delay at a time, date and venue convenient for all parties. - Ensuring the independent review panel consists of three or five members as appropriate, which represent the required categories.

-- Ensuring all panel members and the clerk have received training within the two years prior to the date of the review. - If requested by parents, appointing a SEND expert to attend the panel and covering the associated costs of this appointment.
+- Having due regard to the relevant statutory guidance when carrying out its duties in relation to the education of LAC. - Arranging suitable full-time education for any pupil of compulsory school age excluded permanently, in coordination with the school. - Reviewing and reassessing pupils' needs in consultation with their parents where they have an EHC plan and are excluded permanently, with a view to identifying a new placement. - Arranging for an independent review panel hearing to review the decision of the governing board not to reinstate a permanently excluded pupil where required. - Arranging the hearing without delay at a time, date and venue convenient for all parties. - Ensuring the independent review panel consists of three or five members as appropriate, which represent the required categories. - Ensuring all panel members and the clerk have received training within the two years prior to the date of the review. - If requested by parents, appointing a SEND expert to attend the panel and covering the associated costs of this appointment.